Adversarial Rademacher Complexity of Deep Neural Networks: Discussion on Existing Methods for Rademacher Complexity

-\paragraph{Other Theoretical Studies on Adversarial Examples.} A series of works \citep{gilmer2018adversarial,khoury2018geometry} study the geometry of adversarial examples.
-The off-manifold assumption tells us that the adversarial examples leave the underlying data manifold \citep{szegedy2013intriguing}.
-Pixeldefends \citep{song2017pixeldefend} uses a generative model to show that adversarial examples lie in a low probability region of the data distribution.
-The work of \citep{ma2018characterizing} uses Local Intrinsic Dimensionality (LID) to argues that the adversarial subspaces are of low probability, and lie off the data submanifold.
+\paragraph{Geometric Perspectives on Adversarial Examples.} Several works have examined the geometric properties of adversarial examples \citep{gilmer2018adversarial,khoury2018geometry}.
+The off-manifold hypothesis, first proposed by \citet{szegedy2013intriguing}, suggests that adversarial examples deviate from the underlying data manifold.
+Supporting this view, \citet{song2017pixeldefend} demonstrated using generative models that adversarial examples typically occupy low-probability regions of the data distribution.
+Similarly, \citet{ma2018characterizing} employed Local Intrinsic Dimensionality (LID) to show that adversarial subspaces are both low-probability and distinct from the data submanifold.